wphipps5/dia-amyloid/5-train_classifier/README.md

 Default Random Forest parameters:

 N_TREES = 500
 Number of decision trees in the ensemble.

 CLASS_WEIGHT = balanced
 Adjusts class weights to compensate for class imbalance.

 N_JOBS = -1
 Uses all available CPU cores during training.

 ---

 ## Cross‑Validation

-The classifier is evaluated using stratified K‑fold cross‑validation.
+The classifier is evaluated using two stratified five‑fold cross‑validation strategies applied to the same training data.

+### Injection‑level cross‑validation (StratifiedKFold)

 N_SPLITS = 5

-Stratification ensures that each fold preserves the distribution of amyloid subtypes.
+Individual LC–MS/MS injections are assigned to folds independently.
+Stratification preserves the distribution of amyloid subtypes across training and test partitions.
+Results are written to output/block_naive/.

+### Block‑level cross‑validation (StratifiedGroupKFold)

+N_SPLITS = 5

+Tissue block identifiers are used as grouping variables, ensuring that all injections derived from the same tissue block are assigned exclusively to either the training or test fold.
+Block identifiers are extracted from replicate names using the pattern DIA‑[TYPE][BLOCK].
+This strategy prevents data leakage across injections from the same specimen.
+Results are written to output/block_grouped/.

 Performance metrics include:

 • Accuracy
 • Precision (macro‑averaged)
 • Recall (macro‑averaged)
-• F1 score (macro‑averaged)
+• F1‑score (macro‑averaged)

 ---